data-apis/scipy-2023-presentation/paper.rst

 - Reduce reinvention and facilitate code sharing and reuse by establishing a common set of standardized APIs and behavior.

-- Reduce barriers to new array library creation by providing an API that can be adopted as is.
+- Reduce barriers to new array library creation by providing a set of APIs which can be adopted as is.

 - Reduce the learning curve and friction for users as they switch between array libraries.